 The scheme provides the applicant’s and/or their postdoctoral researcher's basic salary while on secondment.
 The employing organisation continues to pay national insurance and pension contributions.

 Research expenses may be claimed up to a value of £1,000.

 Awards can be for a minimum of three months or up to six months full-time or pro rata, i.e. could be held at 50% part-time for up to 12 months enabling fellows to maintain links with their employing institution more easily.

 What is the application process?

-It is expected that applicants will be notified of the final outcome in August 2018.
+It is expected that applicants will be notified of the final outcome four months after the closing date.

 The Royal Society recognises that diversity is essential for delivering excellence in science, technology, engineering and mathematics (STEM).
 The Society wants to encourage applications from the widest range of backgrounds, perspectives and experiences to maximise innovation and creativity in science for the benefit of humanity.
 We regularly review and revise processes to help ensure that all talented applicants have an equitable chance to succeed as per the assessment criteria.
 This includes ensuring all panel members are briefed on unconscious bias in decision making as part of our assessment process.